mintlu8/bevy-rectray-ui/book/src/chapter_4.md

 # DSL Syntax

-For every AoUI widget builder struct, there is a macro with a corresponding name. e.g. `SpriteBuilder` has `sprite!`
+For every Aoui widget builder struct, there is a macro with a corresponding name. e.g. `SpriteBuilder` has `sprite!`

 The macro has syntax almost identical to struct construction, that returns an `Entity`: